 Who are Girona?
 La Liga surprise title challengers, Pep Guardiola's brother, City Group links

+Who are Girona?
+La Liga surprise leaders, similar Celtic spend, less fans than Hearts and Hibs, Pep Guardiola's brother

-Anyone not paying close attention to Spanish football this season may be surprised to see an unfamiliar name rubbing shoulders with the big guns at the top of La Liga.
+Anyone not paying close attention to Spanish football this season may be surprised to see an unfamiliar name at the top of La Liga.

 Everyone is accustomed to the giants of Real Madrid, Barcelona and Atletico Madrid competing for the championship – indeed, not since Valencia in 2003-04 has the title gone to a side outwith the big three.

-One club are looking to change that this season in what would be considered one of the biggest shocks in football history involving a side who had never even played in the Spanish top flight prior to 2017.
+One club are looking to change that this season in what would be considered one of the biggest shocks in football history involving a side who had never even played in their country’s top flight prior to 2017.

-Now back at the top table, they are taking La Liga by storm to the extent that if they defeat Alaves at home on Monday night, they will overtake Real Madrid at the summit after 17 matches played – more than halfway through the season.
+Now back at the top table, they are taking La Liga by storm to the extent that following their 3-0 victory over Alaves on Monday night, they have overtaken Real Madrid at the summit, moving two points clear of Los Blancos after 17 matches played – more than halfway through the season.
+They are nine points better off than Barcelona in third.

 Girona play at the 14,624 capacity Estadio Municipal de Montilivi and their average attendance is less than a Hearts, Hibs or Aberdeen.
 They spent 22.2 million euros in the summer – an almost identical outlay to what Celtic spent – with Ukraine international striker Artem Dovbyk the most expensive recruit at 7.75 million euros.

-Girona play an attacking brand of football under head coach Michel that has yielded 38 goals – the most in the league – and there is now no doubt about their status at title contenders as they chase a first ever qualification for European football.
+Girona play an attacking brand of football under head coach Michel that has yielded 41 goals – the most in the league – and there is now no doubt about their status as genuine title challengers as they chase a place in history, and a first ever qualification for European football.

-Barcelona manager Xavi admits his fellow Catalans are the real deal: "For some people it's a surprise that Girona are co-leaders with Real Madrid, but for us, no. Michel is a great coach, with a system very similar to ours.
+Barcelona manager Xavi admits his fellow Catalans are the real deal.
+Speaking recently, he said: "For some people it's a surprise that Girona are co-leaders with Real Madrid, but for us, no. Michel is a great coach, with a system very similar to ours.
 Excellent, just congratulate them.
-They're playing with a spectacular flair but we won't vary too much.
+They're playing with a spectacular flair.
 They can fight for the title.
 I like the fact that they are fearless, how they attack.
 They are brave and that's what has put them there."

 Comments